filedesless/HTLLBB/README.md

 # HTLLBB

-Start with `dotnet run` in the src directory, the application will start listening on http://localhost:5000.
-It is intended to run behind a reverse proxy like NGINX or IIS.
+Start with `docker-compose up` in the HTLLBB directory, the application will start a couple of containers:

+- src: the aspnetcore app, listening on *:5000
+- redis: a redis instance
+- mysql: a mysql server instance
+- nginx: a nginx reverse proxy, listening on *:80

 ### Reminder for deployment